WGLab/NanoRepeat/README.md

 **Prerequisites:**

 1. OS: Linux or MacOS
-2. Python3 (python 2 is NOT supported)
+2. Python3 (Python 2 is NOT supported)
 3. Python packages: `numpy`, `sklearn`, `matplotlib`.
 You can use `pip` to install the packages:
     ```
     pip install --user numpy sklearn matplotlib